hikerpig/foam-template-gatsby-kb/readme.md

+# 🚥 !Notice!

+This is a demo of [foam-template-gatsby-kb](https://github.com/hikerpig/foam-template-gatsby-kb) using a (maybe) outdated version of Foam's docs, if you want to learn Foam vscode usage or other tutorials, please check [Foam's official documents](https://foambubble.github.io/foam/).

 # Foam

 **Foam** is a personal knowledge management and sharing system inspired by [Roam Research](https://roamresearch.com/), built on [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/).